Pokohan/VEYXON/README.md

 License

 Copyright (c) 2026 Vexyon / Youssef Miled.
+All rights reserved.

-This software is distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+For commercial licensing, enterprise integration, or inquiries, please contact: youssefmiled20@gmail.com

 You are free to: